fauu/Kamite/README.md

 keybindings {
   # Global keybindings.
 See the "Keyboard shortcuts" section of the Readme.
-  # WARNING: This setting has no effect on the Linux/wlroots platform
+  # WARNING: Not all platforms support global keybindings
   global {
     ocr {
       # A key combination to assign to the command.
 See the "Keyboard shortcuts"